mitarnik04/MicroUnit/README.md

 ## Why Choose MicroUnit?

 MicroUnit tries to provide a different take on Unit Testing.
-Giving the user more freedom in choosing the way his tests outputs look and even giving a couple options in how you want to write your tests while still providing all the crucial features you need in a Unit Testing Framework.
+Giving the user more freedom in choosing the way his test outputs look and even giving a couple options as to how you want to write your tests while still providing all the crucial features you need in a Unit Testing Framework.

 The focus clearly lies on simplicity, speed and a zero dependency philosophy without loosing out on functionality.

 ---